15 ways to stay cool this summer without AC

 Despite one's best efforts to reapply sunscreen as directed, being out in the sun all day can still lead to sunburn and skin damage.
 The medicinal use of aloe vera to help treat skin ailments can be tracked all the way back to the 4th century B.C.
 The antiseptic aloe vera is ultimately a wonder plant: In skin care applications it acts as a cleanser, astringent, and moisturizer, and it can stimulate the growth of new skin tissue, while also calming the nervous system.
 For an extra cooling effect, mix water and aloe vera in ice cube trays, and pop them into the freezer for use when needed.

 Whether your skincare routine involves multiple products or just one, keeping them in the refrigerator can make for a refreshing reprieve from the heat.
 Many lotions, serums, sprays, and masks will even keep their potency for longer when kept cold.

 There is no better way to heat up a home in the summer than by switching on the oven, burners, or toaster oven.
-Avoid that entirely by grilling outside, eating out, or switching things up with a raw foods diet on the hottest days.
+Avoid that entirely by grilling outside, eating out, or switching things up with meals that don't require the stove on the hottest days.
 Salads, cold sandwiches, cold soups like gazpacho, and nori rolls are all great options for hot days.